AguaClara/Textbook/Fluids_Review/Fluids_Review_Derivations.rst

     :align: center
     :alt: Example of flow expansion resulting in a minor loss

-    Example of a minor loss due to a flow expansion
+    This is the system we will use to derive the minor loss equation.

 .. math::

     \frac{p_{in}}{\rho g} + {z_{in}} + \frac{\bar v_{in}^2}{2g} = \frac{p_{out}}{\rho g} + z_{out} + \frac{\bar v_{out}^2}{2g} + h_L

-Since the elevations of the ‘in’ and ‘out’ references are the same, we can eliminate :math:`z_{in}` and :math:`z_{out}`.
+Since the elevations of the :math:`in` and :math:`out` references are the same, we can eliminate :math:`z_{in}` and :math:`z_{out}`.
 As we are considering such a small length of pipe, we will neglect the major loss component of head loss.
 Thus, :math:`h_L = h_e`.
 The following three equations are all the same, simply rearranged to solve for :math:`h_e`.

 .. math::